Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

 The website you are on might not be the website you think it is.
-Check the URL.
+Check the URL that your browser is pointing to.

 <details><summary>The Details</summary>
 <div class="details-highlight">